liqimai/liqimai.github.io/resume.md

 ## Awards
+`2021`
+One of the Most Influential AAAI Papers,
+10 out of 933 accepted papers in 2018, top 1.1%,
+selected by Paper Digest,

 `2019`
 Hong Kong Ph.D.
 Fellowship,
 250 out of 14,000+, 1.7% acceptance rate,
 the Research Grants Council of Hong Kong.

+`2019-2021`
+COMP Scholarship for HK PhD Fellowship Students,
+the Department of Computing,
+the Hong Kong Polytechnic University.

 `2017-2019`
 Research Studentships,
-The Hong Kong Polytechnic University.
+the Hong Kong Polytechnic University.

 `2016`
 Second-Class Prize in HUAWEI Code Craft,